GSA/baselinealignment/testcases/TC8.1-ic-dna-2.md

 # Description of the Test Case, the included code sample, test considerations,
 # and rationale for the expected result according to the applicable ICT
 # Baseline test

 descr: Detect the visual presentation of text, images of text or logos.
-Text that is part of a logo or brand name has no minimum contrast requirement.
+Text that is part of an inactive (disabled) user interface components are exempt.

 # Reference and link to the applicable ICT Baseline test